danillouz/dans.garden/content/Computer networks/DNS.md

 Each label in the domain name space will usually have some information associated with it (e.g. an IP address).
 This information is stored in text files called **resource records** (usually called DNS records), and DNS servers that store resource records are called **name servers**.

-There are different kind of resource records, and I won't cover all of them in this post, but 3 important ones are:
+There are different kind of resource records, and I won't cover all of them on this page, but 3 important ones are:

 - **NS records** store the name server of a domain name.
 - **A records** store the IPv4 address of a domain name.